 CLEMATIS VITALBA LEAF EXTRACT Clematis.
 Applied topically, this herb has anti-inflammatory properties and a soothing effect on the skin.

-COCO-GLUCOSIDE Natural cleansing and foaming agent made from coconut oil and fruit sugar, which helps increase the lathering action in shampoos and liquid soaps.
+COCO-GLUCOSIDE Natural cleansing agent made from coconut oil and corn sugar, which helps increase the lathering action in shampoos and liquid soaps.
 This mild, natural detergent has a similar composition to saponins (plant glycosides) obtained from soap bark (quillaya) and yucca root.

 COCONUT FATTY ACID CREAM BASE Absorption base containing essential fatty acids, coconut fatty alcohols from palm kernels, aloe vera and vitamins A, C and E. Rich in linoleic and linolenic acids (vitamin F), excellent nutrients and skin conditioners.
 In hair care products, it is often combined with the important amino acids cysteine and methionine, which are high in sulfur and excellent for the hair and scalp.